Grading systems by country: Alternative grading methods

 Alternative grading methods offer a diverse way of assessing student progress.
 Recent studies reveal that alternative grading methods may lead to more applicable growth opportunities for students over time.
 These methods can include portfolios, narrative evaluations, contract grading, developmental meetings and verbal feedback.
 These methods provide insight to evaluation methods and emphasize student progress and improvement.
 Some alternative grading methods include contract grading, the Waldorf assessment style, and narrative evaluation.

 Contract grading emphasizes learning behaviors.
-Most students are accepting of contract grading; however, the data shows that less than half of students noted they found it helpful and less stressful than letter grades.
+Most students are accepting of contract grading; however, the data shows that fewer than half of students noted they found it helpful and less stressful than letter grades.
 Most students that dislike this method were advanced students and found the process to be repetitive.

 The Waldorf assessment style consists of developmental meetings and an evaluation letter.
 Waldorf grading methods focused more on what they were learning rather than how well each student applied it.
 It emphasizes positive feedback and progress.
 Some people may label it as unstructured, others may describe it as a personalized and relaxed style of learning and assessment.
 Waldorf philosophy strongly reiterates the growth and improvement of the students.

 Narrative evaluation can be defined as detailed written feedback.
 Studies show that over half of students really like narrative evaluation.
 It focuses on improvement and provides personal detail of how students have grown.
 It allows for more personalized feedback and eliminates the competitive nature of students to compare themselves to their classmates.

+Cuba

+Grading scale in Cuba varies by schools and colleges.

 Oceania

 Australia

-Both NAPLAN and final year secondary school gradings are specified in "Bands", approximately as follows:
+NAPLAN gradings are specified in "Bands", approximately as follows:

-During the final year of high school, Extension subjects, such as Mathematics (Extension 1) and Mathematics (Extension 2), are marked out of fifty, rather than the normal 100 marks, and thus, have slightly different criteria:
+The majority of tertiary institutions in New South Wales, Northern Territory, Queensland, South Australia and Tasmania and use the following grading structure:

-The majority of Australian tertiary institutions use the following grading structure:
+The majority of tertiary institutions in ACT, Western Australia and Victoria, use the following grading structure:

 Some other Australian universities have a marking system similar to the Honours system used by British universities:

 Many courses also have Non-Graded Pass (NGP) and Non-Graded Fail (NGF), in which it is considered more appropriate to have qualitative than quantitative assessment.
 However, in some universities, an F1 category may be given a 'Pass Conceded' if the student's Weighted Average is greater than a nominated threshold.
 (More often than not, this is around the 53–55 range.)

 Grade-point averages are not generally used in Australia below a tertiary level but are important for selection into graduate entry courses such as Medicine and Law.
 They are calculated according to the more complicated formula than some other nations, and may be customized for the particular course application when used as entry criteria into graduate entry degrees:

 Grade Point Average (GPA) = Sum of (grade points × course unit values) / total number of credit points attempted, in which grade points are as follows: